 The day we started our campaign, a little known space franchise called Star Trek happened to release the trailer and accompanying one-sheet for its latest installment, so I felt obliged to produce the above troll/spam advertising pastiche on their Frankenstein use of photoshop tropes.
 The joke belies a serious point; at the end of the last movie, which I personally enjoyed and understand to be well liked, when the crew finally assembled in their iconic Skittles colored uniforms and promised to go where no one has gone before, did anybody think they were talking about a gritty politicized ‘Dark Knight’ parable set on a shattered Earth, replete with Transformers typography and Matrix coats?

-What I liked about that particular movie is that it did its own thing, it sprang from one of those rare little windows where the franchise was so bankrupted that the movie-gods just let them try stuff.
-And therein lies the folly in investing any faith in a commercial franchise – such windows only appear once, after which the bold untested original ideas that made a shiz tonne of money get wrapped up, for no good reason, in the security blanket of tried ideas.
+What I liked about that particular movie is that it did its own thing, it sprang from one of those rare little windows where the returns were so diminished that the movie-gods just let them try stuff.
+And therein lies the folly in investing any faith in a commercial franchise – such windows only appear once, after which, the bold untested original ideas that made a shit-tonne of money get bundled up, for no good reason, in the security blanket of tried ideas.
 The reason they rebooted Star Trek to begin with is that the franchise had exhausted itself in trying to play every zeitgeist.
 Everyone is speculating that this film will be a new Khan, yet in spirit it seems closer to the maligned and forgotten Star Trek Nemesis which also tried to cling to its youth by invoking The Matrix.

-Perhaps the new film will be awesome, perhaps the advertisers and trailer editors are just lying to us about the whole Batman angle, as the scenes from a bright orange planet suggest, but if it is awesome it will only be luck, not design.
-Design, and the apparatus of Hollywood dictate that each new movie released is subject to what it believes some collective, hypothetical homosapien idiot has suggested it likes by merit of paying to go to a movie theater.
+Perhaps the new film will be awesome, perhaps the advertisers and trailer editors are just lying to us about the whole Batman angle, as the scenes from a bright orange planet suggest; but if it is awesome it will only be luck, not design.
+The design apparatus of Hollywood dictates that each new movie released, is subject to what it believes some collective, hypothetical idiot has suggested it favours by merit of paying to enter a movie theater.
 Irrespective that these movies are the only thing going, and we all pay on the door.
-Only whimsical happenstance will let a movie like that be good, the apparatus of its inception all but precludes it.
+Only whimsical happenstance will let a movie like that be good, the means of its conception all but preclude it.

 In independent film there is no such danger.
-If an indie film is terrible it’s its own fault, and if you placed some personal audience investment in it then your loss lies only in creative differences or emotional needs, not in the terrible intrusive knowledge that a broken aging system is consistently keeping good movies from you.
+If an indie film is terrible it’s its own fault; and if you placed some personal audience investment in it then your loss lies only in creative differences or emotional needs, not in the terrible intrusive knowledge that a broken aging system is consistently keeping good movies from you.
 But until now even indie film has been subject to the whims of distributors, funding and selecting based on the same nonsense edicts that produce every homogenous movie.
-I feel confident as an aspiring career film maker to voice these complaints because I believe this era is ended.
-There now lies in crowdfunding a model for immediate communication with an audience, to grow and cater an audience for a niche product, and distribute to that niche with a guaranteed return.
+I feel confident as an aspiring career filmmaker to voice these complaints because I believe this era is ended.
+The crowdfunding model hints at a future for immediate communication with an audience, to grow and cater an audience for a niche product, and distribute to that niche with a guaranteed return.
 The days of the hypothetical Nielsen Family are numbered, along with the Viziers who advise the Sultans to what you and I are thinking.
 Instead, there is just you the audience and I the film maker, hanging out together and figuring what we both want from this relationship.
 But we both have to work to usher this era in.

-So does Yvette Horizon stand on a precipice over the shattered wreckage of old-model capitalism, like she does in my picture?
-Well maybe not just yet.
-Our only aim is to make a one-time short of bold ambition, of a sort no funding commission would likely have the imagination to touch, but which is shamelessly populist in its own punk way, if only she can reach her audience.
+So does Yvette Horizon stand on a precipice over the shattered wreckage of old-model capitalism, like she does in my ‘Star Trek’ picture?
+Well, maybe not just yet.
+Our only aim is to make a one-time short of bold ambition, of the sort no institutional funding commission would likely have the imagination to touch, but which is shamelessly populist in its own punk way, if only she can reach her audience.

 To us, our current campaign is not a means to make the film, it is making the film.
 Just as we shanghaied the DSLR ‘movement’ to get our film shot, or used facebook to get it cast and crewed, this new conflation of audience building and financing we call crowdfunding is another chapter in our ongoing mission, so in joining us you really are becoming one of us.